ocean-data-challenges/2023a_SSH_mapping_OSE/README.md

 [....]

-The goal is to investigate how to best reconstruct sequences of Sea Surface Height (SSH) maps from partial satellite altimetry observations.
+The goal is to investigate how to best reconstruct sequences of Sea Surface Height (SSH) and surface current maps from partial satellite altimetry observations.
 This data challenge follows an _Observation System Experiment_ framework: Satellite observations are from real sea surface height data from altimeter.
 The practical goal of the challenge is to investigate the best mapping method according to scores described below and in Jupyter notebooks.

 ### Observations
 The SSH observations include Jason 3, Sentinel 3A, Sentinel 3B, Haiyang-2A, Haiyang-2B and Cryosat-2 altimeter data distributed by the Copernicus Marine Service [(https://doi.org/10.48670/moi-00146)](https://doi.org/10.48670/moi-00146).
 This nadir altimeters constellation was operating during the 20190101-20191231 period.
 Note that for the mapping the Saral/AltiKa altimeter data are not taken in the mapping to perform the independent assessment of the various reconstructions.